By Jessica Ye (Jessica Yap)

 Above: ‘Dreams Embodied’

-JY: If you were asked to define your works as art, how would you describe it?
+JY: If you were to define your work within the context of art, how would you describe it?

-JJ: I would say that they are “works in progress.”
+JJ: I would define them simply as “works in progress.”

-JJ: I love bringing a vision to life and hope to keep experimenting and pushing the boundaries of my craft.
-My biggest satisfaction is seeing everything come together in an image.
+JJ: I find great satisfaction in bringing a specific vision to life.
+I hope to continue experimenting and pushing the boundaries of my craft.
+The most rewarding aspect is seeing every element—the lighting, the garment, and the model—converge into a single, cohesive image.

-JY: What do you hope viewers get from your work?
+JY: What do you hope the viewer experiences when engaging with your visuals?

 Above: ‘Cast on, cast off’

-JY: Are there any special projects on your plate right now?
+JY: Are there any experimental projects currently on your horizon?

 Check out Jiajia Tan’s website for more of her stunning photography works!